The Best AI Apps for Mac in 2026: 21 AI Tools for Productivity and Creativity

 - Occasional lag when processing longer content

 Price: Elephas has three pricing plans.
-The Standard plan costs $8.99 per user per month, the Pro plan costs $14.99 per user per month, and the Pro+ plan costs $18.99 per user per month.
+The Standard plan costs $9.99 per user per month, the Pro plan costs $19.99 per user per month, and the Pro+ plan costs $29.99 per user per month.
+Lifetime plans are also available starting at $299.

 7. Cotypist